mmattel/Raspberry-Pi-Setup/home_assistant/zigbee2mqtt.md

 ## Update the Zigbee USB Gateway adapter

+Note to stop all containers accessing the adapter.
+Power off/on the adapter post successful flashing and restart the containers accessing it.

+* Use the bash/python [firmware_sonoff.sh](../scripts/firmware_sonoff.sh) script to flash the adapter.
+Change the FW date in the script according your needs, the rest is done by the script.
 * When using  ConBee II, you need to use the GCFFlasher tool.
 A description and the tool can be found here: [Firmware in Windows](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Update-deCONZ-manually#update-in-windows) .
 To use [GCFFlasher](https://github.com/dresden-elektronik/gcfflasher) on Linux, you must compile it by yourself.
 Download the [firmware](https://deconz.dresden-elektronik.de/deconz-firmware/?C=M;O=D) and see the [Firmware Changelog](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Firmware-Changelog) for changes.

 ## Configuration